Central European Free Trade Agreement: Relations with the European Union

 All former participating countries had previously signed association agreements with the EU, so in fact CEFTA has served as a preparation for full European Union membership.
 Poland, the Czech Republic, Hungary, Slovakia, Slovenia joined the EU on 1 May 2004, with Bulgaria and Romania following suit on 1 January 2007.
 Croatia joined the EU on 1 July 2013.

 Montenegro, Serbia, Albania, and North Macedonia have been undergoing EU accession talks since 2012, 2014 and 2022.

-At the EU's recommendation, the future members prepared for membership by establishing free trade areas.
-A large proportion of CEFTA foreign trade is with EU countries.